FactorySimPy/FactorySimPy/docs/basic_components.md

-**Metrics and Monitoring**
+**Monitoring and Reporting**
-The source component tracks and reports several key metrics:
+The source component reports the following key metrics:

 1. Total number of items generated
 2. Number of items discarded (non-blocking mode)